-Video production, storytelling and fundraising communications for nonprofit organizations.
+Video production, photography and fundraising communications for nonprofit organizations.

 About Kent Creative

-Kent Creative is a boutique production company in Nashville, Tennessee creating media that drives resources to nonprofit organizations.
+Kent Creative is a boutique production company in Nashville, Tennessee creating media and materials that drive resources to nonprofit organizations.
 Founded by Jon Kent in 2001, Kent Creative has been the chosen storyteller for more than 100 nonprofit organizations nationwide.
-In the past two years alone, we've produced media for a wide array of meaningful causes, including medical research (Harvard/Mass General Hospital), cancer support (Gilda’s Club), autism (Els for Autism), hospice care (Alive Hospice), theater and the arts (The Nashville Rep) juvenile justice (The Dan Marino Foundation), indigent motherhood (Mother to Mother), developmental disabilities (The TN Disability Coalition), and more.
+In the past two years alone, we've produced media for a wide array of meaningful causes, including medical research (Harvard/Mass General Hospital), cancer support (Gilda’s Club), autism (Dan Marino Foundation), hospice care (Alive Hospice), theater and the arts (The Nashville Rep), environmental protection (Housatonic Valley Association), community building (United Way), poverty (Catholic Charities), developmental disabilities (The TN Disability Coalition), and more.

-Under our 501(c)inema Productions brand, we produce documentary films that inform and inspire.
+Under our 501(c)inema Productions brand, we produce documentary films that inform and entertain.
 Our 2011 film, Embraceable, which has been televised in eight countries and translated into six languages, is widely considered the definitive documentary on Williams Syndrome.
-Our latest release, A Stampede of Happiness, will be hitting the festival circuit soon, and we are finishing post-production on a full length documentary feature about Tennessee death row inmate Abi Ali Abdur Rahman.
-This film is called: You Don't Know Me.

 About Jon Kent

 Jon Kent is the founding creative director of Kent Creative and director of 501(c)inema.
 Jon is a fundraising communicator turned filmmaker with three decades of storytelling experience in the nonprofit sector.
 Prior to founding Kent Creative in 2001, Jon was Director of Advancement Communications for Vanderbilt University Medical Center in Nashville, TN.
 Jon has provided external production and communications support for many prominent capital fundraising campaigns, including Weil Cornell Medical College's "Discoveries that Make a Difference," Mass Eye and Ear/Harvard's "Bold Science-Life Changing Cures," and Vanderbilt University Medical Center's "Shape the Future."
 Jon's work has garnered 69 "Addy Awards," a "Silver Telly Award," and multiple CASE National Gold Medals.
-Jon has a master's degree in Institutional Advancement from Vanderbilt University.
+In 2019, Jon won the Envision Kindness International Photo Contest (nonprofit category).
+Jon has a B.S. in Philosophy from Belmont University and a master's degree in Institutional Advancement from Vanderbilt University.

 Among our Clients